back to the MAIN INDEX

 In 1144, the Senators, who by that time ruled the city, decided to rearrange Rome's inhabited territory (much smaller than in ancient times) into twelve districts, still called regiones in official documents, though no longer including the Tiber Island nor any area on the western side of the river.
 In fact, Trastevere - "beyond the Tiber" - entered again the official list of districts only in the early 14th century.

-Instead in Le miracole de Roma ("Rome's wonders"), which is basically a translation of the aforesaid Mirabilia guide into archaic Italian, with some new parts added, roughly dating to the 13th century, a division into twelve districts is indeed mentioned:
+Instead Le miracole de Roma ("Rome's wonders"), which is basically a translation of the aforesaid Mirabilia guide into archaic Italian, with some new parts added, roughly dating to the 13th century, mentions a division into twelve districts:

 ORDERING OF THE DISTRICTS ACCORDING TO LE MIRACOLE DE ROMA (13th CENTURY)